Methods, Phase (1)

 Download this entire website as a [PDF] document.

 Assuming the hypothesis advanced in the previous section, all the mother snails demonstrating the ivory phenotype in the pet shops and in our home aquaria are homozygous recessive at all three loci.
-They are also (almost certainly) already inseminated.
-But we probably do not know the father.
-So Phase (1) of the MSCG Project is simple:
+But we can only halfway determine the genotypes of the brown/black snails in our home aquaria.
+And any females in our home aquaria are (probably) already inseminated.
+And we (probably) do not know the father.
+So, Phase (1) of the MSCG Project is simple:

 Up next ...
 Frequently Asked Questions.